 - Analyze the data from your building’s proptech and use the findings to make necessary changes or adjustments.

 Benefits of creating smart home apartments

-There are countless benefits of creating a smart apartment ecosystem, both for residents and property management.
+There are countless benefits to creating a smart apartment ecosystem, both for residents and property management.
 The proptech amenity space is increasingly growing.
-And the sooner a property can integrate smart technology in rental units, the sooner it can gain a competitive advantage.
+And the sooner a property can integrate smart technology into rental units, the sooner it can gain a competitive advantage.